About the Folkestone

 A rigorous filtering system was employed to score each property against the criteria which resulted in properties falling to one of three categories — critical, priority and reserve.

-This has resulted in a list of one Critical and fourteen Priority properties to address in years one to three of the scheme.
+This has resulted in a list of one Critical and nine Priority properties to address in years one to three of the scheme.
 The filtering process has ordered the remaining 91 properties, with the highest scoring being held in reserve should any of the Priority properties not materialise.